 3. Research previous customers’ experiences

-Before investing in a customer success solution, request that the marketing or sales team get introduced to existing clients and inquire about their experiences implementing, using and maintaining the solution.
-For example, if you are considering investing in Gainsight, as your software of choice, you may want to search online reviews or become a member of the Gainsight online community to read what their customers say.
+Before investing in a customer success solution, request that the marketing or sales team get introduced to existing clients and inquire about their experiences implementing, using, and maintaining the solution.
+For example, if you are considering investing in Gainsight, as your software of choice, you may want to search for online reviews or become a member of the Gainsight online community to read what their customers say.

 For other customer success solutions, such as ClientSuccess or Amity you can simply ask to be introduced to existing customers.
-Ask them whether they were unsatisfied by the level of service or breadth of functionality.
+Ask them whether they were unsatisfied with the level of service or breadth of functionality.
 Their answers will help guide your decision on whether or not to be purchasing the software.
 As a rule of thumb, a good software vendor should be able to provide you with at least 3 customer references.

 You can find out whether the customer success software can integrate well with your existing customer databases and tools by consulting the vendor.
 Alternatively, you can find out from existing customers of the software.
-If you have multiple databases you’re planning to pull data from, or if the data integration is expected to be complex – allow enough time to launch, plan for a multi-phase approach to accelerate first value delivered and finally, seriously consider working with a consulting firm to help you implement the solution.
+If you have multiple databases you’re planning to pull data from, or if the data integration is expected to be complex – allow enough time to launch, plan for a multi-phase approach to accelerate the first value delivered, and finally, seriously consider working with a consulting firm to help you implement the solution.

 5. Consider the usability of the software

-The customer success software should be usable by your company’s customer success managers to prioritize their daily activities, document account plans and facilitate detection of customer health issues, etc. One thing to consider is whether your customer success team wish to access the system through their CSM system or as a stand-alone.
+The customer success software should be usable by your company’s customer success managers to prioritize their daily activities, document account plans, and facilitate the detection of customer health issues, etc. One thing to consider is whether your customer success team wishes to access the system through their CSM system or as a stand-alone.
 If your company and customer success team are already using Salesforce, you may want to carefully consider the integration of the customer success software with that platform and the ability to enter and report data to and from the CRM solution.
 Gainsight was built on the Salesforce platform as a Salesforce application, making the integration with Salesforce objects completely native.
 This means, no synchronization lag or data load scripts are required to leverage data in Salesforce.
-Other customer success solutions such as ClientSuccess or Amity are not built on the Salesforce platform but may offer built in integrations with other important customer data sources.
+Other customer success solutions such as ClientSuccess or Amity are not built on the Salesforce platform but may offer built-in integrations with other important customer data sources.

 6. Consider the analysis you need

-If you are working at a start-up software company, you will likely be more interested in adoption and usage patterns of various features.
-If you do not have access to your usage data, you would most likely want to focus on data related to support, surveys, online community, advocacy, billing, etc. At a higher level, you may want the customer management software to analyze customer data by customer attributes, such as segments, tiers, industry, lifetime in days, healthscore, etc. Similarly, you may need the software to provide data analysis that would help discover upsell and cross-sell opportunities more efficiently.
-Generally, most companies will increase their retention rates by getting customer survey feedback in the hands of customer facing teams in a timely manner.
+If you are working at a start-up software company, you will likely be more interested in the adoption and usage patterns of various features.
+If you do not have access to your usage data, you would most likely want to focus on data related to support, surveys, online community, advocacy, billing, etc. At a higher level, you may want the customer management software to analyze customer data by customer attributes, such as segments, tiers, industry, lifetime in days, health score, etc. Similarly, you may need the software to provide data analysis that would help discover upsell and cross-sell opportunities more efficiently.
+Generally, most companies will increase their retention rates by getting customer survey feedback in the hands of customer-facing teams in a timely manner.
 A robust customer success platform should be able to help provide this information to help reduce churn and improve customer loyalty.

 7. Understand your engagement model

-Low touch engagement models (also called “Just in time”) are typically used by companies with a lower average annual recurring revenue (for example: 5,000 and 100,000 USD).
+Low touch engagement models (also called “Just in time”) are typically used by companies with a lower average annual recurring revenue (for example 5,000 and 100,000 USD).
 Companies with a much lower average annual recurring revenue are best served by customer success tools that support scalable customer communication.
-These tools promote customer campaigns, online communities, advocacy, surveys and eLearning.
+These tools promote customer campaigns, online communities, advocacy, surveys, and eLearning.

 PART II: The Secrets to Successfully Implementing a Customer Success System